 The following information is provided in compliance with the Illinois FOIA law 5 ILCS 140/4.

 TRS is the retirement system for educators employed in public schools outside the city of Chicago in positions requiring licensure under the Illinois School Code.
 TRS administers retirement annuities, disability and survivor benefits as provided in Illinois Pension Code 40 ILCS 5/16 for over 400,000 members, annuitants, and beneficiaries.
 TRS is a governmental tax-qualified plan under Internal Revenue Code Sections 414(d) and 401(a) and had assets of $49 billion as of Dec.
 31, 2018.

 The total TRS operating budget for fiscal year 2019 is $34,874,301, which represents less than 0.07 percent of the $52.0 billion market value of the total TRS fund on June 30, 2018.

 TRS has two office locations.
 The main offices are at 2815 West Washington, Springfield, Illinois.
 A regional office is at 4200 Commerce Court, Ste.
 101, Lisle, Illinois.
 The mailing address for both locations is P.O.
 Box 19253, Springfield, IL 62794-9253.

-TRS has approximately 194 full- and part-time staff.
+At June 30, 2018, TRS had 188 full- and part-time staff.
 Following is a block diagram showing functional subdivisions of TRS administration.